Skip to main content

 foro

-In the query format, we will specify the enumeration of characters from a to zzzz, this method allows us to rotate the search results to the maximum and get many new unique results:
+In the query format, we specify the iteration of characters from a to zzzz, , this method allows maximum rotation of search results and retrieval of many new unique results:

 $query {az:a:zzzz}

-This macro will create 475254 additional queries for each original search query, which in total will give 4 x 475254 = 1901016 search queries, an impressive figure, but it is not a problem for A-Parser.
-At a speed of 2000 requests per minute, such a task will be processed in just 16 hours.
+This macro will create 475254 additional queries for each initial search query, which in total will give 4 x 475254 = 1901016 search queries, the number is impressive, but this is not a problem at all for A-Parser.
+With a speed of 2000 queries per minute, such a task will be processed in just 16 hours.

-You can use search operators in the query format, so it will be automatically added to each query from your list:
+You can use search operators in the query format, so it will be automatically added to each query in your list:

 site:$query

-A-Parser supports flexible formatting of results thanks to the built-in Template Toolkit, which allows it to output results in any form, as well as in a structured form, such as CSV or JSON.
+A-Parser supports flexible results formatting thanks to the built-in templater Template Toolkit, which allows it to output results in an arbitrary form, as well as in a structured format, for example CSV or JSON

 Same as in SE::Google.